martimfj/CloudComputing2018/H3/H3_respostas.md

 #### 1. Cite e explique pelo menos 2 circunstâncias em que a Private Cloud é mais vantajosa que a Public Cloud.

 #### 2. Openstack é um Sistema Operacional?
 Descreva seu propósito e cite as principais distribuições?
+O Openstack não é um sistema operacional de um computador, mas ele pode ser considerado um sistema operacional de uma nuvem, permitindo que os usuários deem deploy em máquinas virtuais e outras instâncias que lidam com diversas tarefas no gerenciamento do ambiente cloud.
+A plataforma facilita a escalabilidade horizontal, o que significa que as tarefas que se beneficiam da execução simultânea podem facilmente servir mais ou menos usuários rapidamente simplesmente acionando mais instâncias.

+O Openstack tem diversas distribuições desenvolvidas por grandes empresas como Canonical, IBM, Oracle, Red Hat, VMware e outras.

 #### 3. Quais são os principais componentes dentro do Openstack?
 Descreva brevemente suas funcionalidades.
+Nova is the primary computing engine behind OpenStack.
+It is used for deploying and managing large numbers of virtual machines and other instances to handle computing tasks.

+Swift is a storage system for objects and files.
+Rather than the traditional idea of a referring to files by their location on a disk drive, developers can instead refer to a unique identifier referring to the file or piece of information and let OpenStack decide where to store this information.
+This makes scaling easy, as developers don’t have the worry about the capacity on a single system behind the software.
+It also allows the system, rather than the developer, to worry about how best to make sure that data is backed up in case of the failure of a machine or network connection.

+Cinder is a block storage component, which is more analogous to the traditional notion of a computer being able to access specific locations on a disk drive.
+This more traditional way of accessing files might be important in scenarios in which data access speed is the most important consideration.

+Neutron provides the networking capability for OpenStack.
+It helps to ensure that each of the components of an OpenStack deployment can communicate with one another quickly and efficiently.

+Horizon is the dashboard behind OpenStack.
+It is the only graphical interface to OpenStack, so for users wanting to give OpenStack a try, this may be the first component they actually “see.”
+Developers can access all of the components of OpenStack individually through an application programming interface (API), but the dashboard provides system administrators a look at what is going on in the cloud, and to manage it as needed.

+Keystone provides identity services for OpenStack.
+It is essentially a central list of all of the users of the OpenStack cloud, mapped against all of the services provided by the cloud, which they have permission to use.
+It provides multiple means of access, meaning developers can easily map their existing user access methods against Keystone.

+Glance provides image services to OpenStack.
+In this case, "images" refers to images (or virtual copies) of hard disks.
+Glance allows these images to be used as templates when deploying new virtual machine instances.

+Ceilometer provides telemetry services, which allow the cloud to provide billing services to individual users of the cloud.
+It also keeps a verifiable count of each user’s system usage of each of the various components of an OpenStack cloud.
+Think metering and usage reporting.

+Heat is the orchestration component of OpenStack, which allows developers to store the requirements of a cloud application in a file that defines what resources are necessary for that application.
+In this way, it helps to manage the infrastructure needed for a cloud service to run.

 #### Conclusão: A arquitetura em núvem permite diminuir o disperdício de hardware e ganho na mobilidade de recursos.
 Contudo existem sérios riscos que podem paralizar as operações de uma empresa.
 Todo equipamento e arquiteturas complexas são passíveis de falhas tanto operacionais quanto de segurança.
 Como seria possível mitigar esses riscos?